- atypical mole

 - tinea versicolor

 - dermatologic immunopathology

 - destruction of benign skin lesions

-- destruction of premalignant skin lesion
+- destruction of premalignant skin lesions

 - mole check